Edmund Pendleton: Career

 Pendleton served as president of the Virginia Committee of Safety from August 16, 1775, to July 5, 1776 (effectively serving as governor of the colony), and as president of the Virginia Convention which authorized Virginia's delegates to propose a resolution to move for the break from Britain and create a Declaration of Independence.
 The Convention debated the Virginia Declaration of Rights, drafted by George Mason, which served as a model for the Declaration of Independence.
 Pendleton proposed the modification in the statement of universal rights in Virginia's declaration to exclude slaves, thus winning support of slave owners.

 Fellow delegates elected Pendleton the first speaker of Virginia's new House of Delegates, although he dislocated his hip in a fall from a horse in March 1777 which caused him to miss the first session.
 He used crutches the rest of his life.
 Pendleton, along with Thomas Jefferson and George Wythe, revised Virginia's law code.
 He became judge of the High Court of Chancery in 1777.
 When Virginia created a Supreme Court of Appeals in 1778, Pendleton was appointed its first president and served until his death.
-In 1788 delegates unanimously selected Pendleton president of the Virginia Ratifying Convention.
+In 1788 delegates unanimously selected Pendleton president of the Virginia Ratifying Convention; an event held at the Richmond Theatre.
 When Wythe took the chair, Pendleton addressing colleagues thus: "...the people by us are peaceably assembled, to contemplate in the calm lights of mild philosophy, what Government is best calculated to promote their happiness, and secure their liberty.
 This I am sure we shall effect, if we do not lose sight of them by too much attachment to pictures of beauty, or horror, in our researches into antiquity, our travels for examples into remote regions".